TMiclot/MICLOT/User_Guide/__usage_identify_CysCys_bridges.md

 | .get_distance      | Distances between CA-CA atoms of the two residues. | interger | Å |

 > [!WARNING]
-> This this method return same value for angle and energies as [Disulfide Bond Dihedral Angle Energy Server](https://services.mbi.ucla.edu/disulfide/).
+> This method return same value for angle and energies as [Disulfide Bond Dihedral Angle Energy Server](https://services.mbi.ucla.edu/disulfide/).
 > But it can return diffrent result compare to [Disulfide by Design 2.0 Server](http://cptweb.cpt.wayne.edu/DbD2/), because the angle measurements can be different between MDTraj, or a manual measurement with [VMD](https://www.ks.uiuc.edu/Research/vmd/), and what is given by this server.